Finding All Bounded-Length Simple Cycles in a Directed Graph -- Revisited: A Counter-Example to CYCLE SEARCH Completeness

+Note step 17 in particular: $B$ receives $blen=3$ and hence $lock[B]=3$, recording a backward distance of 3 even though a length-2 return $BDA$ exists in the graph.
+This is the value that will later block $AECBDA$.

 In these calls, the $blen$ parameter is representing the backward distance to $A$ along the cycle found.
-Since all $Blist$ are still empty sets, $RELAX\_LOCK$ does never recurse to itself. $RELAX\_LOCKS$ will possibly increase a lock value of a node when $blen$ is sufficiently small.
+Since all $Blist$ are still empty sets, \textsc{RELAX\_LOCKS} never recurses to itself. \textsc{RELAX\_LOCKS} will possibly increase a lock value of a node when $blen$ is sufficiently small.
 After backtracking to $A$, graph $G$ will look as shown in \autoref{figure:graph_g_3}.